 Zero Carbon World’s ZeroNet network specialises in providing EV charge points for hospitality locations, such as hotels, restaurants, pubs, and B&Bs.
 All are pay-as-you-go units – though many are free – and there is no RFID card or app needed to access the point.

-Covering 16 London Boroughs, Source London has more than 500 charging points under its care.
-New points either require a subscription to use and have a pay-per-use cost, or can be accessed on a pay-as-you-go basis – old units can be used for free – both accessed using an RFID card.
+Source London has more than 500 charging points under its care.
+New points require a subscription to use and have a pay-per-use cost, or can be used on a pay-as-you-go basis – old units can be used for free – both accessed using an RFID card.
+Source London is a Zap-Map dynamic network partner.

 Backed by Transport Scotland, the ChargePlace Scotland network provides hundreds of EV charging points across the the country mainly for free.
 Users can access the points using a ChargePlace Scotland RFID card or online.
 Network also accessible with CYC RFID card.

-Northern Ireland’s regional network, eCar has more than 150 devices available to EV drivers.
+Northern Ireland’s regional network, ecar has more than 150 devices available to EV drivers.
 Offering rapid and fast units, the network provides free access to all points via RFID card.
-Coverage includes most of the country, with many points in and around Belfast.
+Coverage is countrywide. ecarni is a Zap-Map dynamic network partner.

 Responsible for charge points in the Midlands, Plugged-in Midlands manages more than 100 devices for EV owners.
 As part of the Polar network, users pay a subscription to access the points, though the majority of units are free to use.